 Part 1 – The News Incredibly good news from the movement in the USA!
 Tiny houses on wheels are now officially allowed, to live in full-time, in several areas in the Colorado Springs (Colorado) region.
 El Paso County changed the game and wishes to help other municipalities to follow suit!
 Darin J. Zaruba: “It’s […]Continue Reading...
 No Comments.

-Seriously, I mean, it feels very spacious and it’s liberating not having all the clutter.
+Seriously, I mean, not having clutter feels very free and downsizing is liberating.
 But a few years down the row there are some things that keeps rearing its ugly head, as a result of the downsizing.
 And it makes me laugh.
-It truly is because of that and it doesn’t seem to change […]Continue Reading...
-1 Comment.
+It truly is because of that and it doesn’t seem to change either.
+I’m […]Continue Reading...
+3 Comments.

 Something’s changed.
 I used to think of my previous average sized home as a nice, secure place, and a safe haven.
 Like the shell of a turtle.
 But it was also too big, a burden, and at the end too expensive for what I really needed.
 The tiny home as a first home came into […]Continue Reading...
 10 Comments.

 I’m staring into nothing.
 I’m fed up with it.
 What do I do?
 It’s the summer of 2008.
 I’m at home, receiving sickness benefit and guidance from the Employee Insurance Agency.
 It’s time for Frie to be implemented again, back into society.
 No, no, no, no, no!
 I don’t want to go back to what […]Continue Reading...
 3 Comments.

 Turning tiny, the American book with over 60 personal tiny house stories from TH peeps such as Jay Shafer, Andrew Morrison, Dee Williams, Andrew Odom, Darin Zaruba, and many more.
 Each contributor takes you on a personal journey through their story of how they turned tiny.
 After reading it, you have a better understanding of where […]Continue Reading...
 No Comments.